You might have heard of the term “SEO content” when building a digital marketing strategy.

 For example, if you’re operating a B2B website that aims to attract C-level executives, then you’ll want to develop some high-level white papers.
 This type of SEO content can be downloaded and saved for later reading, which is helpful for busy CEO’s.

 If your business targets teens and young adults, you may want to focus on frequent updates using less text, but with more images or video for SEO content.

-After you have a clear picture of who you are targeting and why you can generate an editorial calendar to follow when creating new SEO content.
-Your editorial calendar is a schedule that dictates when you will publish new content, as well as which types of content they will be.
+After you have a clear picture of who you are targeting and why, you can then generate an editorial calendar to follow for creating new SEO content.
+Your editorial calendar should be a schedule that dictates when you will publish new content, as well as which types of content they will be.

 - Use a shared calendar.
 Share your editorial calendar with your whole digital marketing team and set up reminders for the authors and other key content developers so they will receive a notification as a deadline approaches.